Supermarket wars; making sense of housing data; taxing pensions

 And Proinsias O’Mahony takes a look at what the experts have to say about the likely direction of stock markets in 2018.
 There’s little gloom after a remarkably volatile-free year, with most expecting the equivalent of Goldilocks’ porridge – not too hot and not too cold!

-In her media column, Laura Slattery notes that when even a Gorilla channel makes sense to some, it’s time for people to more activley apply filters in their interraction with social media to edit out fake news.
+In her media column, Laura Slattery notes that when even a Gorilla channel makes sense to some, it’s time for people to more actively apply filters in their interaction with social media to edit out fake news.